 - Crown ArtMicro Painted Portrait of Horse, Special Coating

-There have been different attempts to create similar works such as applying moisturized paper canvas onto bamboo sticks, or shaping used paper into dimension, like origami with printed letters on it.
-However no record of a direct application of pencil or charcoal onto a three dimensional surface has been readily available to the art world.
-In that sense this work has not only been the first to use this unique technique, but also to apply it on micro art, to use incredibly thin mechanical tips to apply the graphite onto the paper surface also makes it one of a kind.
+There have been different attempts to create similar works such as applying moisturized paper canvas onto bamboo sticks, or shaping used paper into dimension, like origami with printed letters on it, wowever no record of a direct application of micro graphite onto a three dimensional surface has been readily available to the art world.
+In that sense this work has not only been the first to use this technique, but also first to apply it as micro art.
+Incredibly thin tips are used to apply the graphite onto the paper surface, marking the work one-of-a-kind.

 The skill bestowed upon this work has been tremendous as well as the inventive design put into its pre-creation.
 The matching surrounding components have been selected carefully to accommodate the essentiality of the artistic message the work communicates through.
 It’s a special masterpiece looking for an equally unique individual with a taste of similar refinement.